diced/dvm/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     completions          get shell completions
-    help           Prints this message or the help of the given subcommand(s) install        install the latest <type> of discord remove         remove the installed <type> of discord run            run discord with specific options
+    help                 Prints this message or the help of the given subcommand(s) install              install the latest <type> of discord install-open-asar    install openasar for <type> of discord remove               remove the installed <type> of discord run                  run discord with specific options
     show                 show all installed versions
     update               update to the latest <type> of discord
 ```

 # Installing Discord